wwnorton/design-system/docs/button.md

 - It would be useful to "Copy", "Open in a new tab", or "Bookmark" the destination URL.
 - The label is embedded in a sentence, and does not need margins or padding.
 - The label conveys location, not an action (for example: a link that references a resource).
-- Only Enter (Down) activates the link.
+- `Accessibility` Only Enter (Down) activates the link.
 Links always move focus when activated.

 ### Caution: Buttons for navigation
 - Use a button if the component is styled like a button.
 (See _Don't create links that look like buttons_, above).